davidk01/algorithmic_puzzles/wolf_goat_cabbage/README.md

 A man wants to a get a wolf, a goat, and a head of cabbage from one side of the river to the other on a boat.
-The wrinkle is that in his absence the wolf will eat the goat and the goat will eat the cabbage.
+The wrinkle is that in his absence the wolf will eat the goat and the goat will eat the cabbage and he can only carry one item at a time.
 Show that it is possible to get all 3 from one side to the other.

 # Solution Strategy
 Start with a seed game state and continue expanding and pruning newly generated